slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Be interested to be interesting.

 <!--
+> *"If you want to be interesting, be interested."
+-- David Ogilvy*
+> *"Know how to listen and you will profit even from those who talk badly."
+-- Plutarch*
 - don't debate at all. just listen. the point of a conversation is not to win.
 - Keep a journal and write about what you’re looking forward to and excited about in life.
 That’ll keep ideas on the tip of your tongue, ready to discuss.
 It’s okay to write the same thing over and over each day.
 The point is to move what’s exciting you to the top of your mental list so you’re ready to go if an opportunity presents.
 - a loucura é a incapacidade de comunicar-se
 > *"A wise man said, “Before you speak, let your words pass through three gates.
 At the first gate, ask yourself, “Is it true?”
 At the second gate ask, “Is it necessary?”
 At the third gate ask, “Is it kind?”*
+> *"A fool is known by his speech, and a wyse man by silence."
+-- Pythagoras*
 -->

 Hints: